Adityaraj-star/CF-Lens/README.md

 * when I am most active
 * how my problem difficulty is changing over time

-So I built this as a small personal analytics tool.
+Just seeing "you're weak at DP" wasn't useful on its own though, so I added the recommendation part to actually turn that into something I can act on.

 ---

 ## Notes

-* Some problems don’t have ratings, so they are handled separately
+* Some problems don't have ratings, so they are handled separately
 * Data depends on Codeforces API availability
 * Works best with users who have a decent number of submissions
+* Recommendations depend on there being unrated-appropriate problems left in your weak tags — if you've solved most of what's near your rating for a topic, it may come back empty

 ---